HePeng2016/CFSP/README.md

-  The name of input files and output feature file are followed by the keyword 'Stat',one input file is frequent sequence complexs file and another file is orginal sequences file.
-The output file recorded the mutational information for each  frequent sequence in the FeatureFile.
+  The name of input files and output feature file are followed by the keyword 'Stat',one input file is frequent sequence complexs file and original sequence file.The output file recorded the mutational information for each frequent sequence in the FeatureFile.

  The format of Feature FeatureProfile file is described as follow:

      N   M
      A
      B [ SUB N1 N2 C A ]

   N is a number identify which frequent sequence complex this muational information belong to.